Miles Davis: 1944–1948: New York City and the bebop years

 In 1945, Davis replaced Dizzy Gillespie in Charlie Parker's quintet.
 On November 26, he participated in several recording sessions as part of Parker's group Reboppers that also involved Gillespie and Max Roach, displaying hints of the style he would become known for.
 On Parker's tune "Now's the Time", Davis played a solo that anticipated cool jazz.
 He next joined a big band led by Benny Carter, performing in St. Louis and remaining with the band in California.
 He again played with Parker and Gillespie.
 In Los Angeles, Parker had a nervous breakdown that put him in the hospital for several months.
-In March 1946, Davis played in studio sessions with Parker and began a collaboration with Mingus that summer.
+In March 1946, Davis played in studio sessions with Parker and began a collaboration with Charles Mingus that summer.
 Cawthon gave birth to Davis's second child, Gregory, in East St. Louis before reuniting with Davis in New York City the following year.
 Davis noted that by this time, "I was still so much into the music that I was even ignoring Irene."
 He had also turned to alcohol and cocaine.

 Davis was a member of Billy Eckstine's big band in 1946 and Gillespie's in 1947.
 He joined a quintet led by Parker that also included Max Roach.
 Together they performed live with Duke Jordan and Tommy Potter for much of the year, including several studio sessions.
 In one session that May, Davis wrote the tune "Cheryl", for his daughter.
 Davis's first session as a leader followed in August 1947, playing as the Miles Davis All Stars that included Parker, pianist John Lewis and bassist Nelson Boyd; they recorded "Milestones", "Half Nelson" and "Sippin' at Bells".
 After touring Chicago and Detroit with Parker's quintet, Davis returned to New York City in March 1948 and joined the Jazz at the Philharmonic tour, which included a stop in St. Louis on April 30.